 'I have very low self-esteem.
 That causes a big inner struggle.
 In recent years, I have learnt to cope better with certain situations, like giving interviews or performing.
 But success has not changed my self-esteem; that hole is a bottomless pit.
 In fact, it is rather getting worse.
 Recently I was in New York, receiving the Wall Street Journal Innovation Award and attending a dinner with all the movie stars and people from the fashion world.
 I felt ugly and dirty, and humiliated when I accepted the award.
 The contrast between who I should be in the outside world and how I feel inside is too great, and I can't get the two to unite.

 I don't think this can be healed, nor do I want to.
-Because it is also what drives me, and in a way makes my life worth living, because I am constantly trying to fill that hole inside me.
+Because it is also what drives me, and in a way what makes my life worth living, because I am constantly trying to fill that hole inside me.
 Every morning I wake up feeling terrible.
 To my children, I then try to be positive and energetic.
 When they are off to school, I write.
 While writing, that awful feeling is not there, because then I am not inside myself, but elsewhere.
 Writing is an escape.
 Lately, I have been writing an enormous amount; I work continuously, like a workaholic.
 Things always become a kind of duty with me, and with that I turn even good things into something bad.
 Everything in my life, including writing, is linked to a sense of having to.'

 3. What is the biggest lack in your life?